arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 ## Classic autoloader

-With classic autoloader, and eager loading disabled, it goes from a const name to a file name by calling `Raport::PL::X123.to_s.underscore` which results in `raport/pl/x123/products`.
+With a classic autoloader, and eager loading disabled, it goes from a const name to a file name by calling `Raport::PL::X123.to_s.underscore` which results in `raport/pl/x123/products`.

 This magic happens in the `Module#const_missing` method invoked when a reference is made to an undefined constant.
 Standard Ruby implementation of this method raises an error, but Rails overrides it and tries to locate the file in one of the autoloaded directories.

-However, there were no such file like `raport/pl/x123/products.rb` from the case-sensitive file system perspective and that's the clue why NameErrors were spotted in production unless we eagerly loaded the whole codebase at boot time.
+However, there was no such file like `raport/pl/x123/products.rb` from the case-sensitive file system perspective and that's the clue why NameErrors were spotted in production unless we eagerly loaded the whole codebase at boot time.

 ### case-insensitive file system (development - macOS)